-Mayor June Ulloa Bias was born on June 28, 1965, to fRamon "Bo" Borja Bias of Barrigada and fCarmen "Mamie" Atalig Ulloa of Rota, CNMI.
+Mayor June Ulloa Blas was born on June 28, 1965, to †Ramon "Bo" Borja Blas of Barrigada and †Carmen "Mamie" Atalig Ulloa of Rota, CNMI.
 She has four siblings: Raymond, Joseph, Anne Marie, and Colasita.
 She is blessed with a son, Cayetano Jude.
-A life-long resident of the beautiful village of Barrigada, she attended San Vicente Catholic School, George Washington High School, Western Pacific Business College, and the University of Guam, concentrating on Computer Science/Business Management.
+A life-long resident of the beautiful village of Barrigada, she attended San Vicente Catholic School, George Washington High School, Western Pacific Business College, and the University of Guam, pursuing her studies on Computer Science/Business Management.

 She completed numerous training programs and courses: Grants to encourage Arrest Policies & Enforcement of Protection Orders & Rural Domestic Violence & Child Victimization Enforcement Programs; Incident to Terrorist Bombing; Senior Official Workshop Mass Destruction on Terrorism Incident Preparedness; Traffic Citation Violation Training; Community Mobilization/Readiness Training; DMHSA: Prevention on early intervention Advisory Committee Empowerment; National Emergency Response & Rescue Training Center with the OHS State & Local Government Coordination Preparedness; National Disaster Preparedness Training - Tsunami Awareness; and Office of the Public Auditor Leadership Training.
-Mayor Blas was also: Chairwoman of the 2017 Election of Officers (MCOG); Committee Member MCOG 2017, 2013 & 2009 Inauguration; Chair for Annual Community Festivities 2004 to present; Chair, Family Violence, Representative for MCOG 2004-2016; Chair, Child Initiative Grant, Representative for MCOG 2003; Bureau of Women's Affairs, Vice Chair for MCOG 2001-2002; Youth Advisor, Vision Youth Barrigada 2004-Present; Individual Assistance Preliminary Damage Assessment Workshop hosted by Guam Homeland Security/Office of Civil Defense, American Red Cross & FEMA Region IX, January, 2015; MCOG Ethics Training for Elected Officials in July, 2013; Tobacco Control Enforcer’s Training, September, 2016; Member of the PEACE Council (Prevention Education and Community Empowerment), 2016; Guam National Youth Football Foundation Fundraiser advisor from 2015 to present.
+Individual Assistance Preliminary Damage Assessment Workshop hosted by Guam Homeland Security/Office of Civil Defense, American Red Cross & FEMA Region IX, Tobacco Control Enforcer’s Training, MCOG Ethics Training for Elected Officials in Dec.
+2020, Feb., 2017 & July, 2013.

 Traditional Village Name: Barigada • Population: 8,875